 You may be granted credit transfer – that is, be able to count courses studied in educational institutions, such as TAFE, towards your HSC.
 You may also be granted recognition of prior learning – that is, be exempted from some components of courses if you can show you have met the necessary outcomes in another way, eg through interstate study.
 Recognition of prior learning may be granted for a Preliminary course, part of a Preliminary course or part of an HSC course.

 If you accelerate in a course, you usually sit for the HSC exam for that course at the end of Year 11 and accumulate your results.

 2.5 School-based traineeships and apprenticeships

 You can combine HSC study with a part-time traineeship or apprenticeship.
 These combine paid work and training, lead to a recognised AQF VET credential and count towards your HSC.

 3. Entering for the Higher School Certificate

 You must be entered with the Board of Studies for all courses you are attempting in the current year, including those courses approved by your principal to be studied outside the school or college.
 This includes Vocational Education and Training (VET) courses studied as part of school-based traineeships and apprenticeships and entries for HSC VET examinations.
 You will receive a Confirmation of Entry showing your personal details, courses entered and whether or not you are eligible to receive a Higher School Certificate.
 You must sign the declaration printed on the Confirmation of Entry and return it to your school principal.
-Once you are entered, the Board will create a Students Online account for you.
+Once your details are entered, the Board will update your Students Online account.
 You will be able to log in and check your personal and enrolment details.
-You will also receive messages from the Board, including, for example, the status of disability provisions applications.
+You will also receive messages from the Board, including, for example, the status of any disability provisions applications.